vatsaaa/tasks/README.md

 - Operate with Swagger UI

 # How to contribute to the project
-Before starting to contribute, one may find it useful to go through this page - [How to contribute to Open Source](https://opensource.guide/how-to-contribute/).
+- Before starting to contribute, one may find it useful to go through this page - [How to contribute to Open Source](https://opensource.guide/how-to-contribute/).
+- The recommended IDE is Visual Studio Code.
+[Here] is a good tutorial to follow and setup the IDE(https://realpython.com/advanced-visual-studio-code-python/).
+- PyCharm is as good as VS Code, with a few specific differences.
+Update README.md file with instructions to setup PyCharm - [Issue #8].
 ## Code
 ### Add more functionality
 #### Add definition to config/swagger.yml file